-(m) Intangible assets, net
+(p) Intangible assets, net

 Intangible assets with an indefinite useful life represent the insurance brokerage license, insurance agency license and insurance adjusting license.
 Intangible assets with an indefinite useful life are not amortized and are tested for impairment annually or more frequently if events or changes in circumstances indicate that they might be impaired.
+Impairment losses of intangible assets not subject to amortization for the years ended December 31 2022 and 2023 were nil and RMB1,950.